Abiotic Factor: Gameplay

 Abiotic Factor is a survival game played in a first-person perspective.
-As scientists trapped in an underground research facility called GATE in the year 1993, players must craft tools and weapons, fight various alien creatures, and build their own home bases, alone or online with up to five additional players.
-The game's low-resolution stylized three-dimensional graphics and sense of humour are inspired by Half-Life.
+As scientists trapped in an underground research complex called the GATE Cascade Research Facility in the year 1993, players must craft tools and weapons, fight various alien creatures, and build their own home bases, alone or online with up to five additional players.
+The game's low-resolution stylised three-dimensional graphics and sense of humour are inspired by Half-Life.

 Players create their own character and assign them one of various science-inspired specialisations which determine their attributes and may add permanent buffs or debuffs.
 The game features a role-playing games-style experience system and a skill tree, allowing players to upgrade their characters after the initial character creation.

 While exploring and progressing through the GATE complex, players need to manage their personal needs—such as hunger, thirst, continence, and fatigue—as well as their protection from environmental factors like temperature and radiation.
 A day-night cycle determines the players' access to power; at night, all lights in the research facility are turned off and interdimensional portals may appear around player bases, allowing enemies to attack them.
 To defend against these raids and various alien creatures, as well as robotic and human threats roaming the facility, players need to disassemble furniture and collect items in order to craft improvised weapons and gear.

 Abiotic Factor's linear story leads players through several sectors of the underground complex, which can be unlocked by crafting specialised tech, and through multiple alternate dimensions (called "Anteverses") accessible via portals.
 These portal worlds range in style and function and offer unique resources.
 Unlike the main building, they also reset twice a week.
 Players are thus encouraged to repeatedly visit and gather crafting materials from these worlds.
 The game's plot is conveyed through audio logs and emails found on numerous terminals throughout the facility; voiced non-player characters (NPCs) provide additional exposition and guidance for progressing the story.
 It takes about 50 to 60 hours to complete the game.